 - 1. Best Technology Available.
 The design, location, construction, and capacity of the permittee's CWISs shall reflect the best technology available (BTA) for minimizing adverse environmental impacts from the impingement and entrainment of various life stages of fish (e.g., eggs, larvae, juveniles, adults) by the CWISs. - 2.
 The permittee must implement the BTA to ensure that all trash racks, strainers, and intake screens are checked and cleaned in accordance with the Appendix B: BMP Plan. - 3.
 The permittee must prepare a CWIS Annual Report.
 The first CWIS Annual Report must include information on all cooling water intake structures that address the missing application submittal requirements of 40 CFR 122.21(r)(2) and (3) and applicable provisions of paragraphs (4), (5), (6), (7) and (8).
 The permittee must submit the first CWIS Annual Report to EPA and Ecology for review and approval, and to the Colville Tribes for review, by February 28 following the first full calendar year of permit coverage.
-The permittee must submit subsequent CWIS Annual Reports to EPA for review and approval, and to the Colville Tribes for review and approval, and to the Colville Tribes for review and approval, and to the Colville Tribes for review and approval, and to the Colville Tribes for review and approval, and to the Colville Tribes for review and approval, and to the Colville Tribes for review and approval, and to the Colville Tribes for review and approval, and to the Colville Tribes for review and approval, and to the Colville Tribes for review and approval, and to the Colville Tribes for review and approval.
+The permittee must submit subsequent CWIS Annual Reports to EPA for review and approval, and to the Colville Tribes for review, by February 28 each year.